 As you’ll notice, Vancouver has a gigantic Chinese population.
 So while there, it’s only fitting that you explore Chinatown’s markets, sample some dim sum, drink hot tea, and experience Chinese-Vancouverite culture.
-Mauricio loves everything Chinese, so we spent a few hours milling about Chinatown!
+Spend a few hours milling about Chinatown!

 Gastown is one of the most popular neighborhoods among tourists, and rightfully so.
 With its Victorian architecture, cobblestone streets, and iconic steam clock, Gastown is one of Vancouver’s prettiest districts.
 And did we mention the endless list of delicious restaurants and chic shops that can be found in Gastown?

 RELATED READING: Where to Eat & Drink in Vancouver: The Ultimate Foodie Guide

 Of course, the crown jewel of Granville Island is the Granville Island Public Market.
 By itself, it’s enough to warrant a visit to the island.
 But there is also much more to discover!
 Artists’ workshops, pubs, restaurants, and stores line the streets of Granville Island, making it the perfect place to mosey, day or night!

 Yaletown is the cool, trendy neighborhood in Vancouver.
 Once a bustling industrial district, Yaletown’s warehouses have transformed into awesome eateries and specialty shops.
 Yaletown also comes alive in the nighttime with its bustling bar scene.

 Let’s face it: I’m just about ready to move to Vancouver.
 That’s how much I loved it.

 Now book your trip and follow this guide of what to do in Vancouver!
 Guaranteed, you’ll enjoy it just as much as we did.